S0NN1/Middleware/contact-tracing/README.md

 **Confluent Platform**

-You can follow the Confluent [**guide**]() if you want to setup individually each component, otherwise you can follow the remaining of this section.
+You can follow the Confluent [**guide**](https://docs.confluent.io/5.5.0/quickstart/ce-quickstart.html) if you want to setup individually each component, otherwise, if you want a fully configured setup, you can follow the remaining of this section.

 > **❗ IMPORTANT**
 >